microsoft/LightGBM/R-package/README.md

 If you are using a precompiled dll/lib locally, you can move the dll/lib into LightGBM root folder, modify `LightGBM/R-package/src/install.libs.R`'s 2nd line (change `use_precompile <- FALSE` to `use_precompile <- TRUE`), and install R-package as usual. **NOTE: If your R version is not smaller than 3.5.0, you should set `DUSE_R35=ON` in cmake options when build precompiled dll/lib**.

-When your package installation is done, you can check quickly if your LightGBM R package is working by running the following:
+When your package installation is done, you can check quickly if your LightGBM R-package is working by running the following:

 ```r
 library(lightgbm)